owmen/spring-boot-maven-example/README.md

 * Create a new message for a user

 ### Call To Action:
+This Message Web Service is a core application of the Message4You Product.
+It needs to be available 24/7.
 Cost is not an issue.
-They'd like to use whatever is best for the Product's performance and quality.
+Messages4You Inc. is willing to use whatever is best for the Product's performance and quality.

-This Message Web Service is a core application of the Message4You Product.
-It needs to meet the following criteria:
+What cloud services would you recommend for deployment of this application and it's dependencies?

+### Additional Work:
-* Fast Response Times - Users are complaining about slow searches
+* Users are complaining about slow searches
-* Gracefully handle from any errors
-* Recover from network outages
+* IT Support has trouble debugging production problems